plone/plone.recipe.zope2instance/README.txt

 http-address
   Give a port for the HTTP server.
 Defaults to 8080.

+ftp-address
+  Give a port for the FTP server.
+This enables the FTP server.

+webdav-address
+  Give a port for the WebDAV server.
+This enables the WebDAV server

+webdav-force-connection-close
+  Valid options are off and on.
+Defaults to off

 client-home
   Sets the clienthome for the generated instance.
   Defaults to ${buildout:directory}/var/<name of the section>.